mmallicoat/dental-demographics/docs/Notes.rst

 *   Tabulate these statistics for all census blocks in KS and MO, for the states of KS and MO, the Midwest division, and the entire US: median age, % of population above age of X, median household income.
+    Will do this using ACS, at PUMA granularity.
+If necessary, can repeat using Census Demographic Profile at lower granularity.
-*   Locate the offices L is aware of in the census blocks;
+*   Locate the offices L is aware of in the census blocks / PUMAs;
     show a table of the offices and the regional averages
 *   Maybe try to build a map with outlines for each census block and color scales to show each variable, each one in a separate "layer."